 SHOP CORRECT TOES

 Adding some barefoot time to your foot health and minimalist shoe transition regimen can be extremely helpful in ensuring a smooth and injury-free shift.
 Spending at least some time barefoot, even if only around the house, can help condition the soles of your feet and strengthen your foot and toe muscles, accelerating the foot adaptations that occur with Correct Toes use and minimalist shoe wearing in a safe and constructive manner.
 If appropriate, you may also consider walking outdoors in your bare feet, weather permitting, starting with as little as one block or a few hundred yards/meters.
 Consider walking barefoot on surfaces that offer good visibility, such as a running track or the hard-packed sand at a beach, so that you don’t inadvertently step on any debris (grass can hide sharp objects).

 8. Perform Key Home Care Exercises

-Using true minimalist shoes—shoes that are widest at the ends of the toes, have a flexible sole, and possess a completely flat support platform—offers the possibility of profound and enduring foot health benefits.
+Using healthy minimalist shoes—shoes that are widest at the ends of your toes, have a flexible sole, are lightweight, and possess a completely flat support platform—offers the possibility of profound and enduring foot health benefits.
 Like most aspects of health, it’s always best to exercise caution and restraint in transitioning to a new and natural approach.
 Your feet and body are amazingly adaptable and will indeed strengthen if treated appropriately.
-But this remarkable adaptation works best with patience, diligence, and a progressive approach.
+But this remarkable adaptation works best with patience, diligence, perseverance, and a progressive approach.
 It is an investment well worth making, as it will pay foot health dividends for an entire lifetime.
 If you have any questions about any aspect of transitioning from conventional shoes to minimalist footwear, please contact us.